Extending KIWI NG with Custom Operations

 the main XML catalog for the schema file to validate the extension data.

-The schema file must be a RELAX NG schema in the .rng format.
+The schema file must be a RELAX NG schema in the rng format.
 We recommend

-to place the schema as /usr/share/xml/kiwi/my_plugin.rng
+saving the schema as /usr/share/xml/kiwi/my_plugin.rng.

-For the above example the RELAX NG Schema in the compressed format
+For the example above, the RELAX NG Schema in the compressed format,

 namespace my_plugin = "http://www.my_plugin.com"